-Fashion Detox Challenge was set up by Emma Kidd as part of her research into Transitions in Clothing Consumption and after witnessing first-hand, as a fashion designer in South East Asia, the social and environmental impacts of fast fashion.
+This 10-week public challenge was set up by Emma Kidd as part of her research into Transitions in Clothing Consumption and after witnessing first-hand, as a fashion designer in South East Asia, the social and environmental impacts of fast fashion.
 The video below summarises her journey.

-Through engaging with this challenge, people are offered a rare opportunity to stop and gain a new perspective on their relationship with clothing and shopping for clothes.
-Participating in the challenge interrupts the flow of automatic thoughts and behaviours relating to clothing consumption, which then gives the consumer access to new, more sustainable long-term choices.
+Through engaging with this challenge, people are offered a rare opportunity to stop and gain a new perspective on their relationship with clothing, shopping and spending money.
+Participating in the challenge interrupts the flow of automatic thoughts and behaviours relating to consumption, which gives the person access to new, more sustainable long-term choices.

 No existing knowledge or awareness of sustainability is necessary, which means that the challenge is inclusive and easily accessible.